kuroneko83/kuroneko83/README.md

 # Hi, there.
 I am Atila!
 <br>
 Welcome to my portfolio.
-I am a Brazilian🇧🇷  FullStack Software Engineer based in Tokyo🗼
+I am a Brazilian🇧🇷  Software Engineer based in Tokyo🗼

 I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.

 Currently a remote freelance Web Developer.

 Before turning into Software Engineering I had varied professional experiences, such as:
 - Project Manager for construction development 🏗  and forestry projects 🌳
 - Project Supervisor for Government Agencies 🏢
-- Sous-chef at restaurants 👨🏼‍🍳

 <br><br>
  Language usage Stats